labstructbioinf/rossmann-toolbox/README.md

   'sequence': 'NGCGPGKKVGIVGLGGIGSMGTLISKAMGAETYVISRSSRKR'}}
 ```

-## What next?
+### What next?

-To learn about other features of the `rossmann-toolbox`, such as structure-based prediction and results visualization, please refer to `example_minimal.ipynb`.
+To learn about other features of the `rossmann-toolbox`, such as structure-based prediction and visualization of the results, please refer to `examples/example_minimal.ipynb`.

 If you have any questions, problems or suggestions, please contact us.
+The `rossmann-toolbox` was developed by Kamil Kaminski, Jan Ludwiczak, Maciej Jasinski, Adriana Bukala,
+Rafal Madaj, Krzysztof Szczepaniak, and Stanislaw Dunin-Horkawicz.

+This work was supported by the First TEAM program of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.